atreyee80/MechaCar_Statistical_Analysis/README.md

 4.Write an RScript that creates a lot_summary dataframe using the group_by() and the summarize() functions to group each manufacturing lot by the mean, median, variance, and standard deviation of the suspension coil’s PSI column.

 ![](Deli2_image1.png?raw=true).
-The Total_summary Dataframe is shown below.
+The Total_summary Dataframe is shown below:
 ![](total_summary.png?raw=true).
-The Lot_summary Dataframe is  shown below
+The Lot_summary Dataframe is  shown below:
 ![](lot_summary.png?raw=true)